andersmurphy/andersmurphy-blog/resources/posts/2020-12-29-clojure-adding-dissoc-in-to-the-cond-merge-macro.md

     `(let [~@let-bindings] (cond-> ~m1 ~@conditions))))
 ```

 Before we can add disassociation behaviour to our macro we need to implement a convenience function for `dissoc-in` as there isn't one that comes with Clojure.
 The semantics of `dissoc-in` are not as obvious as you first think once you take into account data structures other than maps (see this [commentary from Alex Miller](https://ask.clojure.org/index.php/730/missing-dissoc-in?start=0#a_list_title)).
+Here's our first attempt:

 ```Clojure
 (defn dissoc-in [m ks]